 Bilateral relations were placed on a formal footing with the signing of the German-Korean Treaty of Amity, Commerce and Navigation on 26 November 1883.
-After the Korean War, which lasted from 1950 to 1953 and resulted in the country’s partition, close and trustful relations developed between the Federal Republic of Germany and the Republic of Korea.
+After the Korean War of 1950 to 1953, which resulted in the country’s partition, close and trustful relations developed between the Federal Republic of Germany and the Republic of Korea.

 In the 1960s and 1970s, Germany played a significant role in laying the foundations for Korea’s economic miracle.
-South Korea has transformed itself from one of the world’s poorest countries in the 1950s to the world’s eleventh-largest economy today – and from a development aid recipient country to a donor country.
+South Korea has changed from being one of the world’s poorest countries in the 1950s to the world’s twelfth-largest economy today – and from a recipient of development aid to a donor country.

 Since 2002, representatives of civil society in Germany and Korea have been meeting to discuss current issues relating to bilateral relations as part of the German-Korean Forum.
 The Forum, which takes place alternately in Korea and Germany, is held in tandem with a bilateral youth forum at which participants discuss important topical issues from the point of view of young people and formulate recommendations.
-The 17th meeting of the German-Korean Forum will take place in Daejeon from 24 to 26 October 2018.
+The 17th meeting of the German-Korean Forum took place in Daejeon from 24 to 26 October 2018.
 The next meeting will probably be held in Berlin this autumn.

-Shared concerns bring Korea and Germany together: strengthening effective multilateralism, creating a new global economic and financial system within the framework of the G20, participating in peacekeeping operations, upholding democratic and rule-of-law structures, protecting human rights, preventing climate change and ensuring the non-proliferation of weapons of mass destruction.
-On his first overseas trip since taking office, President Moon Jae-in visited Berlin and Hamburg from 5 to 8 July 2017, meeting with Federal President Frank-Walter Steinmeier and Federal Chancellor Angela Merkel, among others.
-Germany’s Federal President Steinmeier paid an official visit to Korea from 7 to 10 February 2018.
-During the visit, the Federal President attended the opening ceremony of the Winter Olympics in Pyeonchang.
+Shared concerns bring Korea and Germany together: strengthening effective multilateralism, consolidating the global economic and financial system within the framework of the G20, participating in peacekeeping operations, upholding democratic and rule of law structures, protecting human rights, preventing climate change and ensuring the non proliferation of weapons of mass destruction.
+On his first overseas trip since taking office, President Moon Jae in visited Berlin and Hamburg from 5 to 8 July 2017, meeting with Federal President Frank Walter Steinmeier and Federal Chancellor Angela Merkel, among others.
+Germany’s Federal President Steinmeier paid an official visit to Korea from 7 to 10 February 2018, during which he attended the opening ceremony of the Winter Olympics in Pyeonchang.
 Federal Foreign Minister Heiko Maas visited Korea from 25 to 26 July 2018.

 Economic relations and education

 Economic relations between the two countries are close.
 With its highly competitive economy and advanced technological capabilities, Korea is one of Germany’s main trading partners in East Asia.
-Korea, the world’s eleventh-largest economy and seventh-largest export nation, is the third most important market for German goods in Asia after the People’s Republic of China and just behind Japan – but ahead of India and other bigger countries.
-Germany remains by far South Korea’s most important European trading partner.
+Korea, the world’s twelfth-largest economy and seventh-largest export nation, is the third most important market for German goods in Asia after the People’s Republic of China and just behind Japan – but ahead of India and other bigger countries.
+Germany remains South Korea’s most important European trading partner by far.

-Bilateral trade in 2016 was worth approximately 25.4 billion US dollars according to Korean figures, with a trade surplus of 12.5 billion US dollars in Germany’s favour.
-Germany is the third-largest European investor in South Korea, with actual foreign direct investment totalling approximately 10 billion US dollars (from 1962 to the first half of 2018).
-In the first half of 2018, German companies invested 188 million US dollars in South Korea.
+Bilateral trade in the first half of 2018 was worth approximately 15.7 billion US dollars according to Korean statistics, with a trade surplus of 6.1 billion US dollars in Germany’s favour.
+Germany is the third-largest European investor in South Korea, with actual foreign direct investment totalling approximately 10.3 billion US dollars (from 1962 to the first half of 2018).
+In the first half of 2018, German companies invested 59 million US dollars in South Korea.

 According to Korean figures, there are some 500 German companies or firms with German equity participation operating in the country, employing a local workforce of approximately 100,000.
-At the end of 2016, Korean aggregate foreign direct investment in Germany stood at 4.5 billion US dollars.
+As of the end of June 2018, Korean aggregate foreign direct investment in Germany stood at 4.9 billion US dollars.
 It is concentrated in Hesse, especially in the Frankfurt am Main region.

 Science and research

 Relations in the areas of research and technology are developing dynamically.
 South Korea has in recent years become an attractive cooperation partner and is a global leader in information and communication technology.
-Prominent German research institutions are seeking out cooperation with Korean partners.
+Prominent German research institutions are keen to cooperate with Korean partners.
 The institutes of the Fraunhofer-Gesellschaft, German universities and the Max Planck Society are particularly active in this regard.